schollii/terraform-aws-multi-stack-backends/README.md

-This terraform module facilitates the management of terraform state remote
+This terraform module facilitates the management of terraform state remote backends:
-backends:

-- One bucket for any number of terraform state.
+- One bucket for any number of terraform tfstates.
-- Support for the notion of "stack", consisting of multiple building blocks in the form of terraform root modules.
+- Based on the notion of "stacks", each consisting of multiple building blocks in the form of terraform root modules (called sub-stacks).
 Eg a terraform state for a root module focussed on a stack's network resources, another state for a root module focussed on a stack's databases, another for a stack's EKS cluster, etc.
 - Automatic generation of the `backend.tf` of each sub-stack (ie root module) of each stack, thus eliminating the chicken-and-egg dance that is otherwise required to provision a new stack.
-- Support for storing this module's state in s3 in same bucket (via `this_tfstate_in_s3` variable).
+- Support for storing this module's state in s3 in same bucket (via `manager_tfstate_in_s3` variable).
 - Generate policies that can be used to control access to the backends manager, and to all sub-stacks of specific stacks.